List of Marvel Comics characters: M: Artie Maddicks

 Arthur "Artie" Maddicks is a character appearing in American comic books published by Marvel Comics.
 He first appeared in X-Factor #2 (March 1986), and was created by Bob Layton and Jackson Guice.

 The mutant son of Carl Maddicks, Artie's mutation gives him a lumpy pink form with no nose and renders him mute.
+In addition, he is able to project mental holograms, which he uses to communicate.
 As a ward of X-Factor, Artie is a member of the "X-Terminators".

 When X-Factor splits their wards between two boarding schools, Artie attends St. Simons.
 During "Inferno", Artie is abducted by the demon N'Astirh.
 Before he is rescued, Artie witnesses at least two murders.
 After helping to foil a mutant kidnapping plot, Artie gains an unofficial grandmother in Ida Fassbender, a nervous but kindly woman who lives near St. Simons.

-Gene Nation disrupts the school with another kidnapping scheme, this time successful.
-Artie then becomes a ward of the Massachusetts Academy.
-When Black Tom Cassidy attacks the school, Man-Thing saves Artie and his friends.
-As a group, they have several adventures.

-Artie loses his mutant powers after "M-Day".
-Artie moves to the Baxter Building where he gets a special helmet made by Valeria Richards.
-It allows him to communicate by creating images in the air – he remains mute due to the deformity caused by his mutations.
-Joining Artie is his long time friend Leech.
-Later, the original Fantastic Four leave Earth-616 for what they assume to be four minutes.
-Weeks pass instead.
-This possibility had been planned for and the Foundation children are watched over by a trusted roster of replacement members.
-The Future Foundation help re-create the multiverse after the events of the Secret War.
-For the Foundation, five years have passed, while a much smaller amount of time has passed at home.
-Artie has spent all this time with Reed and Sue Richards and the many fellow students of the Foundation.
+Artie later became a ward of the Massachusetts Academy, then the Future Foundation.